By Edward Kliszus

 “Each winner receives a cash prize and is invited to perform during the cocktail hour at the foundation’s upcoming fundraising gala, “Broadway Sings the Sound of Hammerstein.”
 Several are traveling to be a part of this fantastic event.
 They will also receive a voice lesson with Broadway performer and OHMTEC Honorary Advisory Board member Justin Guarini.
 A prestigious panel of judges evaluated the final round of solo submissions, including vocal coach Bob Marks, playwright David Henry Hwang, and Dan Callaway, Assistant Professor of Voice at Boston Conservatory.

 Proceeds from the contest benefit The Oscar Hammerstein Museum and Theatre Education Center, which is engaged in a fundraising campaign to support the nonprofit’s ongoing vision to secure Highland Farm, Oscar Hammerstein II’s former home and workplace, and realize the dream of a museum and theatre education center on the site in the heart of Doylestown, PA.
 Tickets are available for OHMTEC’s June 11th Broadway Gala, hosted by Ted Chapin and featuring Broadway stars Christy Altomare, Justin Guarini, and Derek Klena.
-For more information and to learn how you can make an impact and #SaveOscarsHome please visit www.HammersteinMuseum.org.”
+For more information and to learn how to make an impact and #SaveOscarsHome please visit www.HammersteinMuseum.org.”

 More about the competition can be viewed and heard on Facebook at Oscar Hammerstein Museum & Theatre Education Center.